seahoop/SnakeProject/README.md

 6. As a player, I want the snake to move continouously till I press another command.
 7. As a player, I want when an apple is eaten an new apple will randomly generate in another block of the arena.
 8. the snake can not move back ward only forward, left and right.
+## Stretch Goals
+1. Remember the highest 3 scores, and show it on the side of the game.
+And rank it in order.
+2. Change the fruit to other items monkey, elephant, knife, computer emoji.
+3. Can change background color from light mode to dark mode.
+4. Switch snake to other animals above 10 unit in length to dog, above 20 to elephant, above 30 to crocodile, and 40 and above to lions head.